 Désirée Walter

-Prior to joining the HQAI team she led the communication department of CERAH - Geneva Centre of Humanitarian Studies and worked in communication and marketing positions for different Swiss and European companies, assuming global responsibilities for both internal and external communication.
-Since 2014 Désirée is co-leader of an NGO providing development support in Madagascar.
-Her voluntary activity includes communication, fundraising, advocacy, project management and field work with community leaders and the local population.
+Prior to joining the HQAI team Désirée led the communication department of CERAH - Geneva Centre of Humanitarian Studies and held senior communication and marketing positions for different Swiss and European companies, assuming global responsibilities for internal and external communication.
+She is a seasoned leader, thoroughly interested in the growth of her team and successfully building on empowerment and consultation.
+Since 2014 Désirée is co-leader of an association providing development support in Madagascar.
+Her voluntary activity includes fundraising, advocacy, project management and field work with community leaders and the local population.

 Désirée is a certified ISO14001 Environmental Management Systems Auditor.
 She is also trained in ISO9001 (Quality Management Systems) and completed HQAI's auditor training (Core Humanitarian Standard training, ISO19011 Lead auditor course, HQAI e-learning and face-to-face auditor training).